 Here are some lessons learned about communicating as successfully as possible with ELL families about distance learning during the COVID-19 pandemic.

 Connecting with families

-For tips on how to reconnect with ELL families if you have not yet been able to do so, take a look at Communicating with ELLs and Their Families During School Closures.
+For tips on how to stay in touch with ELL families, take a look at Communicating with ELLs and Their Families During School Closures.

-1. Many families are not getting updates from schools in their language.
+1. Many families have not been getting updates from schools in their language.